-I began by breaking up the dolch sight word list into groups for each 6 week grading period.
-I then added the color words and number words, because, in my opinion, they are just too important to leave out. 😉 I made a set for each 6 weeks and placed them on a ring.
+I began by breaking up the Dolch sight word list into groups for each six week grading period.
+I added the words for colors and numbers because they are just too important to leave out. 😉 I put each of the six sets on a ring.
 This made it a breeze to assess the words at the end of each week.

 Student Data Folders

 The students used their data folders to keep track of the sight words they had mastered and the ones they still needed to work on.
 For each grading period, there is a new sheet.
 They always loved being able to color more bubble gums!

 We celebrated each student by giving them a certificate if they mastered all of the words for those 6 weeks.
 Even if it was the 3rd six weeks and a student was just mastering the first set, we celebrated!

 I like to keep everything I need all together in my binder.
 Inside the binder I keep the notes that go home with the sight word baggies, student certificates, and our sight word pacing map.
 Behind each divider I keep a checklist page for each student for each of words.

 At the end of the day, I have a binder that has valuable data and keeps me on track with progress monitoring for sight words every week.
 It’s convenient, simple, and helpful.

 For students who need more sight word practice beyond what we do in the classroom, I call on parents to help.
 Best thing ever!
 Seriously.